1. The Problem: Setup Decisions Lock the Outcome

 5.4 Multigenerational Home Renovation Tax Credit (If Relevant)

-This credit has specific eligibility requirements.
-Cite CRA directly and avoid relying on summaries.
+This credit has strict eligibility rules.
+Cite CRA directly and avoid relying on third-party summaries.

 Reference: CRA – Multigenerational Home Renovation Tax Credit